 Our Community of Writers

-Erin is a Mechanical Engineer and currently Associate Editor at MIT’s Technology Review.
+Erin is a Mechanical Engineer and currently Science Communications Specialist for the International Space Station.
+She also has worked as an Associate Editor at MIT’s Technology Review.
 She’s interested in 3D printing, fashion, women in STEAM careers, and many other topics.

 Amy S Hansen

 Amy is an award-winning science writer for kids who has published 25 books.
 For beanz, she writes about how technology is used in science.

 Tim is a middle school Computer Science and Robotics teacher and the Farrell Chair for Innovation at Shady Side Academy in Ohio.
 For beanz, he writes about the challenges of teaching STEAM to kids.